OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

     - For example, MultiInterface_AI_EG_Runner defines all interfaces, classes, and tests to implement testing for Eager Active indexes.
   - Testing uses IPersonGrain, IJobGrain, and IEmployeeGrain indexed interfaces on an Employee grain.
 #### *SportsTeamIndexing* Sample
 The SportsTeamIndexing sample at Samples\2.1\SportsTeamIndexing illustrates creating a simple indexed application, and serves as an example for creating tests outside the Unit Testing framework.
+It also illustrates some of the changes required when moving an application's consistency scheme from Workflow to Transactions.

 ## Orleans Level
 This section defines the Indexing implementation within Orleans.Indexing.